Azure/Azure-Sentinel/README.md

+# Azure Security Insights
-This repo contains sample queries, dashboards and playbooks for Orion.
+Welcome to the Azure Security Insights repository!
+This repo contains sample queries, dashboards and playbooks to help you get ramped up with Azure Security Insights.
+You can also file [issues](https://github.com/Azure/Orion/issues) or feature requests as you onboard to Security Insights.

+# Community
+Post any product questions about Azure Security in our TechCommunity Site or contact ASI_discussion@microsoft.com

 # Contributing